aaronw1651/sep10-freedom-project-/tool/learning-log.md

 Progress-
 Gained a better understanding of Bootstrap's utility classes for spacing, typography, and colors.
 Successfully created basic responsive layouts that adapt to different screen sizes..
 Improved consistency of web page design.
-Before i was struggling with the compent modal, bu after few youtube videos about it, it helped me fix my code and complete my assignment.
+Before i was struggling with the compent modal, but after few youtube videos about it, it helped me fix my code and complete my assignment.

 Ex;
 ```